Optimization Hyper-parameter Laws for Large Language Models: Related Work

 \subsection{Convergence Analysis via Dynamical Systems}

 Dynamical systems are powerful tools in the convergence analysis of optimization algorithms.
 Over the past decade, numerous studies such as \cite{su2014differential,may2017asymptotic,attouch2018fast,muehlebach2019dynamical,attouch2024fast} have utilized ordinary differential equations (ODEs) to analyze algorithmic convergence properties, particularly employing high-order (with order $\geq2$) ODEs to intuitively interpret the mystery behind momentum acceleration, such as Polyak's heavy ball method \citep{polyak1987introduction} and Nesterov's acceleration \citep{nesterov1983method} in smooth convex optimization problems.
 In the realm of non-smooth non-convex optimization, differential inclusions, which are more general than ODEs, have recently been applied to establish the convergence of subgradient methods \citep{duchi2018stochastic,davis2020stochastic,xiao2024adam,ding2024stochastic}.
-In addition to ODE-based methods, recent studies~\citep{gess2023convergence,maulen2022sde,maulen2024sde} have started using SDEs to derive convergence rates for stochastic gradient methods in convex optimization problems or non-convex optimization problem under Polyak-Łojasiewicz (PL) condition.
-However, to the best of our knowledge, no SDE-based approach has been established for determining convergence rates in the general non-convex settings. \emph{Our work is {the first} to apply SDEs in establishing convergence rates for the general {non-convex} problems, with our derived bounds applicable to any general learning rate policy, without relying on specific patterns, such as constant, sublinearly decaying, or linearly decaying learning rates.}
+In addition to ODE-based methods, recent studies~\citep{gess2023convergence,maulen2022sde,maulen2024sde} have started using SDEs to derive convergence rates for stochastic gradient methods in convex optimization problems or non-convex optimization problem under Polyak-\L{}ojasiewicz (PL) condition.
+However, to the best of our knowledge, no SDE-based approach has been established for determining convergence rates in the general non-convex settings. \emph{To the best of our knowledge, our work is among the first to apply SDEs in establishing convergence rates for general non-convex problems, with our derived bounds applicable to any general learning rate policy, without relying on specific patterns such as constant, sublinearly decaying, or linearly decaying learning rates.} On the optimization side, \citet{li2021expcos} and \citet{wang2021stepdecay} are relevant to our schedule-dependent convergence discussion, while \citet{bergsma2025straightzero} is particularly relevant to our discussion of schedules that decay to zero and to the limitations of schedules with non-zero final learning rates.